gramineproject/gramine/Documentation/index.rst

 glossary to help you with any questions you may have.

 - :doc:`management-team` - This page lists maintainers of Gramine.
-- :doc:`gramine-users` - See what companies are using Gramine for their confidential computing needs.
+- :doc:`gramine-users` - See what companies use Gramine for their confidential computing needs.
 - :doc:`docker-image-installation` - Use the official Gramine Docker image.
 - :doc:`sgx-intro` - Learn about the Intel SGX technology and software stack.
 - :doc:`glossary` - Become familiar with the terms used in Gramine.